23-Year-Old Goalie – Pittsburgh Penguins

 Signed a three-year extension with the Penguins worth $11.25 million in October of 2016.

-Murray stopped 36 of 38 shots in Saturday's loss to Chicago.
+Murray stopped 36 of 39 shots in Tuesday's 4-1 loss to the Islanders.

 To instantly reveal our fantasy analysis of every player – including Matt Murray – simply subscribe now.